AbeRodz/ADAS-system/README.md

       - Frame extraction ✔️
       - Image processing ✔️
       - Sliding window technique ✔️

+(under testing and revision) ⏲️

   2. Object Detection:
-      - **In Progress**
+      - **In Progress** 🚧

 ## Lane detection
 ### Data Collection and Video Rescaling
 For Data collection, a video of a highway was taken using a smartphone, though the native video resolution is **1080p at 16:9**, in order to reduce computation requirements, it was necessary to downgrade the video resolution, **480p at 16:9** aspect ratio was selected, for rescaling use the *rescalingimages.py* file.

 ### Frame Extraction
 Having a video with the adequate resolution, it is now necessary to extract frames and build a dataset of images, for that *datagenerator.py* uses opencv to extract each frame from a video source.